m-spangenberg/exercises_php/README.md

 # PHP - Hypertext Preprocessor

-PHP is an open-source, server-side scripting language that's widely-used for making dynamic and interactive web pages.
+PHP is an open-source, server-side scripting language that's widely used for making dynamic and interactive web pages.

 ## Docker: Local Development Server